davosmith/moodle-uploadpdf/README.txt

 Hint2: A copy of PDFTK
 Builder - http://angusj.com/pdftk - will help students to combine
-their PDF files together in the order they want; my 'uploadpdf' plugin will just join them in alphabetical order).
+their PDF files together in the order they want; my 'uploadpdf' plugin will just join them in the order they are uploaded).

 * The teacher can then log in, go to the usual marking screen (I particualarly recommend 'Allow quick grading') and click on